NUDelta/node-restful-api-starter/README.md

 # NodeJS RESTful API Starter

 Streamline starting from scratch.
 This provides a minimal working NodeJS restful API.
+What's a RESTful API?
+API's make engineers happy.
+Head over to Vimeo for a [great intro to REST](http://vimeo.com/17785736).

 ### Project Structure